Real Estate & the Built Environment

 REAL 3010 Real Estate Capital Markets (4 Credits)

-Inbound U.S. and outbound U.S. real estate issues, with a mix of cultural issues that impact real estate transactions.
-Application of sustainability concepts is important in this course dealing with international real estate issues.
+Inbound U.S. and outbound U.S. real estate topics, with a mix of cultural issues that impact real estate transactions.
+Application of sustainability concepts is important in this course dealing with international real estate.
 This course will require on campus preparation for projects followed by 1-2 weeks of travel which will include working with host universities, students and industry partners.
 Prerequisites: REAL 1700 or REAL 3438, Junior Standing or higher.
+There is an additional travel fee for this course.

 REAL 3210 Planning, Entitlements, and Public Finance (4 Credits)